Led by Abbot Guo Yuan

 apply by 3:00 pm Tuesday November 30

 Due to the COVID-19 pandemic, we will only accept people who can show proof of being fully vaccinated no later than November 18, 2021.
 During the retreat we will require masks and social distancing.
+We also require all guests to have a COVID PCR test with a negative result, within 5 days before arriving at our center.
 Space is limited, so please apply early.

 This silent retreat is non-intensive; the simple and relaxed schedule allows you to settle your mind while at the same time allowing you to maintain a constant awareness of your every activity.

 Sitting periods are thirty minutes.
 In between sittings you are guided in gentle yoga and walking meditation.

 The retreat also offers a review of basic meditation methods such as breath awareness, as well as brief Dharma talks.